martinjw/dbschemareader/DatabaseSchemaReader/README.txt

 If a stored procedure has ResultSets (if you used ResultSetReader), a typed result class is generated, and the stored procedure class has an Execute method.

-It also writes a VS2008 v3.5 csproj file, with the same name as the namespace.
+It also writes VS2008 and VS2010 csproj files, with the same name as the namespace.
 The mapping files are correctly included as embedded resources.
 In practice, you'll probably include the class files in your own project.

 ===Comparisons===